kcajheish/ml-study/crash-course.md

 Representation
 - Feature engineering
+    - feature vector
         - Extract feature from multiple data sources.
+- hot encoding
+    - assign a number to the string; create a feature vector based on those numbers
+        - e.g. "Main stree" has code of 1. -> [0, 0, ..., 1, ...]
+    - one hot encoding
+        - one 1 in the vector
+    - multi-hot encoding
+        - multiple 1 in the vector
+    - use sparse vector when vector size reaches 1 million
 - To have good feature
-    - one hot encoding
-        - assign a number to the string; create a feature vector based on those numbers
-            - e.g. "Main stree" has code of 1.
-    - non zero feature should appear sometimes
+    - Avoid rarely used value
         - e.g. my_device_id is a bad feature
     - obvious meaning
         - e.g. use year over second to represent age